Sharwagaurav8/library-management-system-python/README.md

 A simple and beginner-friendly **Library Management System** built using **Python**.
 This is a console-based application that allows users to manage a collection of books through an interactive menu-driven interface.

-The project is designed to strengthen core Python concepts such as functions, lists, loops, conditional statements, and user input handling.
-It currently stores books in memory using a Python list and supports basic library operations.
+The project demonstrates fundamental Python programming concepts such as **functions, lists, loops, conditional statements, user input handling, string manipulation, and linear search algorithms**.
+All book records are currently stored in memory using a Python list.

-## 🚀 Features
+# 🚀 Features

-* ➕ Add a new book to the library
+* ➕ Add new books to the library
-* 📖 View all books available in the library
+* 📖 View all books stored in the library
-* 🔍 Search for a book by its name
+* 🔍 Search for books by name
-* 🔠 Case-insensitive book search
+* 🔠 Case-insensitive search using `lower()`
+* ✅ Success and error messages for user actions
-* 🖥️ Interactive menu-driven command-line interface
+* 🖥️ Easy-to-use menu-driven command-line interface
 * 🐍 Built entirely with Python

-## 🛠️ Technologies Used
+# 🛠️ Technologies Used

 * Python 3

-## 📂 Project Structure
+# 📂 Project Structure

 ```text
 library-management-system/